-Program adjustments in response to COVID-19 Pandemic
+Program adjustments in response to COVID-19 Pandemic (1/2)

-The FCC and USAC took action to ensure consumers have access to voice and broadband services that are especially vital during the COVID-19 pandemic.
-Through August 31, 2020, we:
+The FCC and USAC took action beginning in March 2020 to ensure consumers have access to voice and broadband services that are especially vital during the COVID-19 pandemic, and these measures are set to remain in place until February 28, 2021.
+As part of these measures, the FCC and USAC have:

-- Temporarily waived general de-enrollment, non-usage de-enrollment, annual recertification, and reverification requirements to prevent consumers from being involuntary removed from the Lifeline program.1 - Adjusted the acceptable documentation guidelines for Lifeline income-based eligibility to make it easier for recently unemployed consumers to apply. - Started accepting recently-expired driver's licenses or state identification cards when needed to complete a Lifeline application. - Began allowing consumers on rural Tribal lands to immediately receive Lifeline service even if they still need to submit documentation to complete their application.
+- Temporarily waived general de-enrollment, non-usage de-enrollment, annual recertification, and reverification requirements to prevent consumers from being involuntarily removed from the Lifeline program.
+Process flows outlined herein for de-enrollments associated with recertification and reverification are currently suspended. - Adjusted the acceptable documentation guidelines for Lifeline income-based eligibility to make it easier for recently unemployed consumers to apply. - Accepted recently-expired driver's licenses or state identification cards when needed to complete a Lifeline application. - Allowed consumers on rural Tribal lands to immediately receive Lifeline service even if they still need to submit documentation to complete their application.
 Those subscribers then have 45 days to verify their eligibility through the National Verifier or they will be de-enrolled.